trntv/apis-list/apis/eventful-api/eventful-api.md

 # Eventful API
 Eventful is a leading digital media company connecting consumers with entertainment, movies and local events.
-Concert &amp; Event API Eventful is the world&#x27;s largest collection of events, taking place in local markets throughout the world, from concerts and sports to singles events and political rallies.
+Concert & Event API Eventful is the world's largest collection of events, taking place in local markets throughout the world, from concerts and sports to singles events and political rallies.
 Event.
 Is a Paid Usage model and requires a licensing agreement directly with Eventful

 ##  🔗 Links
 **Docs / Website**: http://api.eventful.com/